 Based on the success of our youth program to date, YEY aims to facilitate ten additional youth programs and serve a minimum of 100 youth in the Tri-Cities this 2019/2020 calendar year.
 Low Entropy is organizing its first ever annual Lu’au to raise funds that will move our programs forward so that we can reach our goal of helping 100 youth in the Tri-City area by Summer 2020.

-Our Lu’au will offer a full dinner buffet with traditional Polynesian food and a 1.5-hour floor show by the Tusitala Polynesian Dance group, accompanied by the grand finale of a Fire Dancer; music and dancing will follow to wrap up the night events.
+Our Lu’au will offer a full dinner buffet with traditional Polynesian food and a 1-hour floor show, accompanied by the grand finale of a Fire Dancer; music and dancing will follow to wrap up the night's events.
 A Lu’au was a natural choice to showcase the alignment between Low Entropy’s YEY program and the Polynesian Culture’s embodiment of how a family culture is the core component of any organization.
 Low Entropy is a Global Family united in compassion, respect & love.

-Join our family for our first annual Lu’au on May 4th, 2019 and help make a difference in the lives of our youth and Tri-Cities community.
+Join our family for our second annual Lu’au on May 2nd, 2020 and help make a difference in the lives of our youth and Tri-Cities community.

 Purchase tickets at Eventbrite here: Tickets